Ceferino Avecilla: Later life

 His communist ideology made him have an active political activity during the republican years, to the point of being forced to take refuge twice in Paris.
-He was one of those responsible for the General Society of Authors and Publishers during the Spanish Civil War, after which he had to go into exile in Mexico, after having been imprisoned at the end of the Civil War.
+Avecilla was one of those responsible for the General Society of Authors and Publishers during the Spanish Civil War, after which he had to go into exile in Mexico, after having been imprisoned at the end of the Civil War.
 He arrived in Mexico on 22 May 1942, where he continued his active journalistic and literary career, collaborating in various magazines, in which he wrote theater and film reviews.
 Four years after his arrival, he premiered the play La condemned (1946), which he wrote during his time in prison.

 In 1947, Avecilla won the first prize in the Theatrical and Lyrical Art Contest organized in France by the Spanish Libertarian Movement with the work Que en España empieza a amanecer.
 After this award, little is known about his life, and the exact date of his death is unknown.
-It is believed in died in 1956.
+It is believed that he died in 1956.